Harry Crerar: Corps commander

 It came as a surprise to many, even some that knew him well, that Crerar still yearned for a field command.
 A vacancy occurred at the 2nd Infantry Division through Odlum's forced retirement, and Ralston was happy to replace Crerar with Stuart, whom he found much easier to work with.
 Crerar's appointment was announced on 19 November 1941.
 That day, Ralston had the position of CGS upgraded to lieutenant-general, something Crerar had long advocated.
 Division command would mean dropping down to major-general once more, but his seniority would remain.
 In the event, Crerar never assumed command of the 2nd Infantry Division.
 On arrival in the UK he replaced Major-General George Pearkes as acting commander of the Canadian Corps in the absence of McNaughton, who was on extended medical leave, and so remained a lieutenant-general.

 The First Canadian Army was formed on 6 April 1942 under McNaughton's command, and Crerar therefore remained in command of the corps, which now became the I Canadian Corps, although the II Canadian Corps was not formed until 14 January 1943.
 For a BGS, Crerar had Guy Simonds, although not for long, as Simonds was appointed to command the 2nd Canadian Division, before transferring to command the 1st Canadian Division on 29 April 1943, after its commander, Major-General H. L. N. Salmon, was killed in a plane crash.
-He was replaced as BGS of I Canadian Corps by Brigadier Churchill Mann.
+He was replaced as BGS of I Canadian Corps by Brigadier C. Churchill Mann.
 In January 1943, Crerar was created a Companion of the Order of the Bath, the highest level of award permitted by Canadian government policy.